-Nothing beats the electric sound of an amp crackling right before your favourite act takes to the stage.
-Brisbane’s live music scene is working on its second act crescendo, ready for locals and visitors to tune in to the beats that are the soundtrack to our city.
+Nothing beats the electric sound of an amp crackling right before your favourite act takes centre stage.
+Brisbane’s live music scene is working on its second act crescendo, ready for locals and visitors to tune in to the soundtrack to our city.

 Ready to rock to the setlists of some of your favourite acts?
 A night out at Brisbane Riverstage is just what your Spotify list called for.
-From breakout Australian acts to the inimitable sounds of Lorde, the stage set upon the banks of the Brisbane River gives the greatest backdrop for memory-making concerts.
+From breakout Australian acts to the inimitable sounds of Lorde, the stage on the banks of the Brisbane River is the greatest backdrop for memory-making concerts.

 If your moshing days are done, make your way to the Queensland Cultural Centre in South Bank for a more relaxed evening in the company of the Queensland Performing Arts Centre (QPAC).
-Make the most of your night with dinner and a drink at nearby South Brisbane or West End restaurants before settling in for your choice from their eclectic and inspiring program of acoustic sets, smash-hit stage spectaculars, and orchestral collaborations.
+Get ready to walk 500 miles with The Proclaimers as the twins visit QPAC for one night only, or travel back to the 1960s and the classics with a performance by The Beatle Boys.

 Brisbane’s built on the back of a love of live music and lays claim to being the stomping ground of some of Australia’s most well-known bands.

-Dedicated gig-goers will know well the walk up the stairs to the iconic The Zoo on Ann Street.
-This local institution will celebrate 30 years of live music in 2022, paving the way for many local acts to take centre stage and playing home to international acts and their side gigs including the likes of Nick Cave and the Dirty Three, Silverchair, Powderfinger, Violent Soho, and The Pixies.
+Dedicated gig-goers will know the walk up the stairs to the iconic The Zoo on Ann Street.
+This local institution celebrates 30 years of live music this year, paving the way for many local acts to take centre stage and playing home to international acts and their side gigs including the likes of Nick Cave and the Dirty Three, Silverchair, Powderfinger, Violent Soho, and The Pixies.
 For another walk down memory lane, dance like nobody's watching at The Tivoli with sets for all musical tastes from cabaret, tribute bands to indie electronica, and rock.

 For a gig with plenty of character, consider the intimate stylings of Fortitude Valley’s Black Bear Lodge.
-This small but mighty venue offers music lovers RnB DJ sets to get your groove back, smooth jazz sets and new album launches so you can be the one to say, “I was there to see them play before they were big!”
+This small but mighty venue offers music lovers RnB DJ sets to get your groove back, smooth jazz sets and new album launches so you can say, “I saw them play before they were big!”

 It’s hard to find a more iconic venue than Brisbane Powerhouse.
-If you’re emerging from lockdown looking for a new sound, spend a night or relaxing Sunday afternoon at Brisbane’s premier arts venue indulging in the spectacle of the weird and wonderful.
-Take the kids to sing along at Teeny Tiny Stevies, spend the evening with Ian Moss for a guitar performance, or enjoy a night of cabaret at BOY&GIRL.
+If this is your year to discover a new sound, spend a relaxing Sunday afternoon at Brisbane’s premier arts venue indulging in the spectacle of the weird and wonderful.
+Check out their calendar of comedy, music and more.

-Southsiders, if you’re heading to a show at SunPAC, in the heart of Sunnybank, where you can spend an evening with the Queens of Country in this tribute performance to Patsy Cline, Loretta Lynn and Dolly Parton.
-Keep grooving as you enjoy lunch at any of the array of restaurants in the area.
+Southsiders, head to a show at SunPAC, in the heart of Sunnybank, where you can hear diverse musical performances from local and international artists.
+Keep grooving as you enjoy a meal at the array of restaurants in the area.

-If your love of music has you investing too many pretty pennies in concert tickets across town, we’ve got the low-down on where you can find the best free live music in Brisbane.
+If your love of music has you investing too many pretty pennies in concert tickets, we’ve got the low-down on where you can find the best free live music in Brisbane.